mark-watson/hy-lisp-python-book/manuscript/webscrape.md

   (print (create-npr-summary)))
 ~~~~~~~~

+In lines 12-15 we are filtering out (or removing) all anchor HTML elements that do not contain text.
 The following shows a few lines of the generated output for data collected today:

 {linenos=off}
 ~~~~~~~~
 January 16, 2020  Birds change the shape of their wings far more than planes.
 The complexities of bird flight have posed a major design challenge for scientists trying to translate the way birds fly into robots.

 FBI Vows To Warn More Election Officials If Discovering A Cyberattack

 January 16, 2020  The bureau was faulted after the Russian attack on the 2016 election for keeping too much information from state and local authorities.
 It says it'll use a new policy going forward.

 Ukraine Is Investigating Whether U.S. Ambassador Yovanovitch Was Surveilled

 January 16, 2020  Ukraine's Internal Affairs Ministry says it's asking the FBI to help determine whether international laws were broken, or "whether it is just a bravado and a fake information" from a U.S. politician.

 Electric Burn: Those Who Bet Against Elon Musk And Tesla Are Paying A Big Price